-Donley’s is serving as construction manager at risk for the 1,083-car structure located at the pharmaceutical company’s corporate research center in Gaithersburg, Maryland.
+Donley’s served as construction manager at risk for the 1,083-car structure located at the pharmaceutical company’s corporate research center in Gaithersburg, Maryland.
 Construction began in the summer of 2016 and was completed in August of 2017.

 Serving as Construction Manager, Donley’s LLC expanded the Howard Community College’s East parking deck.
 The 260,000 sq. ft. expansion provides additional, and much needed, parking for 750 vehicles.
 This project was completed January of 2017.